braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration.md

 If a custom `IAppboyNotificationFactory` is set, Braze will call your factory's `createNotification()` method upon push receipt before the notification is displayed to the user.
 Braze will pass in a `Bundle` containing Braze push data and another `Bundle` containing custom key-value pairs sent either via the dashboard or the messaging APIs:

-Braze will pass in a [`BrazeNotificationPayload`][77] containing data from the Braze push notification
+Braze will pass in a [`BrazeNotificationPayload`][77] containing data from the Braze push notification.

 {% tabs %}
 {% tab JAVA %}